z7z8th/lua-resty-console/README.md

 #### Check VM Internals

-Below is an example to implement similar functionality of [lua-resty-shdict-server](https://github.com/fffonion/lua-resty-shdict-server)
+Below is an example of replicating the functionality of [lua-resty-shdict-server](https://github.com/fffonion/lua-resty-shdict-server, manipulating shared-dict with canonical APIs.
 ```
 [9] ngx(content)> ngx.config.prefix()
 => /workspace/lua-resty-console/